-The best part: it may be my imagination, but I honestly feel I can go longer between needing to shave my legs.
+The best part, and it may be my imagination, but I honestly feel I can go longer between needing to shave my legs.
 That in itself, as a working mom, has made making the switch from cartridge razors absolutely worth it.

 (1) When shaving with the Single Edge, do not apply ANY pressure.
 NONE.
 Us, ladies, have a tendency to press our cartridge razors the more a blade dulls in order to achieve a closer shave.
 DON'T do this with the Single Edge.
 It may seem like the razor isn't doing anything, but just trust it and let the weight of the solid stainless steel razor do all the work.